MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/BMX-SecureGateway/Readme.md

 #### When to use IBM Secure Gateway?

-On this guide we will explore an IBM Secure Gateway as an way to expose our sample CRM API that will run on your machine(not on bluemix) and allow our  [BMX-Java-Message-Hub-Consumer](/Lab/Contents/BMX-Java-Message-Hub-Consumer/Readme.md) to send updates commands to the CRM.
+Here we will explore an IBM Secure Gateway as a way to expose our sample CRM API that will run on your machine(not on bluemix) and allow our  [BMX-Java-Message-Hub-Consumer](/Lab/Contents/BMX-Java-Message-Hub-Consumer/Readme.md) to send updates commands to the CRM.

 #### How IBM Secure Gateway works?

 To expose an On-Prem Service(our CRM) to Bluemix we will need the following elements:
 - An `Gateway` on Bluemix Secure Gateway;
-- An `Gateway Client` running on your On-Prem network ;
+- An `Gateway Client` running on your On-Prem network(eg: your machine);
 - An `Destination on Secure Gateway` on Bluemix pointing to your On-Prem Software;
 - An `On-Prem Service` running, for this something that listen a TCP or UDP port to serve some content;